comunica/Article-SSWS2020-AMF/content/solution.md

 It will test the AMFs for all triple components, and from the moment that a true negative is found, false will be returned.
 Once all checks pass, the original HTTP-based membership logic will be invoked.

+Performance-wise, the overhead of this algorithm is negligible, since for each membership query triple, just three AMF tests have to be done.
+For example, for Bloom filters this test just involves a simple hash operation and a binary or, which adds little overhead to the query execution process, especially considering that these will in some cases avoid much more expensive HTTP requests.

 <figure id="amf-triple-pseudo" class="listing">
 ````/code/amf-triple-pseudo.js````
 <figcaption markdown="block">